-As mentioned, a live chat agent walked us through connecting to Netflix with professionalism and expert knowledge.
+As mentioned, a live chat agent quickly got us up and running with Netflix in a matter of minutes.
 The response to more technical security questions was a little less knowledgeable.
 In case a live agent can’t help you out, you could submit a ticket through the contact form.
 Because the live chat is outsourced, submitting a ticket might be a preferable option for more privacy-conscious users anyway.
 Alternatively, you could connect with Ivacy through Facebook or Twitter, where the company appears to be fairly active.

 Ivacy offers a single package with three different pricing plans, dependent on the length of term you sign up for.
 A monthly plan will cost you $9.95 USD per month, which is about average for a solid service.
 However, sign up for a longer term and you’ll see steep discounts.
 The price of a one-year term works out to $3.50 per month and a five-year term averages out at only $1.00 per month.

 Ivacy also offers a 30-day money-back guarantee (although monthly subscribers only have a week to claim their refund).
 To sign up, you have plenty of payment options, including PayPal, major credit cards, Bitpay, Alipay, as well as various coin payment and fiat payment platforms.
 The multiple options for paying with Bitcoin and other cryptocurrencies will please privacy-conscious users.